 Back in 2015 British Telecom (BT) announced that by 2025 it intended to upgrade all analogue (PSTN) to a fully digital based (IP) infrastructure.

 So, what does this mean for your business and how can you prepare for this?
-While the December 2025 end to the PSTN is not set-in stone, and we have no idea how the events of 2020 will impact the migration plan, we can almost be certain that there will be an impact and it will involve an extension of the switch off.
-As such we cannot become complacent and leave it until 2024 or 2025 to start taking action.
-In Germany (who switched off their ISDN in 2018) there was a rush, as businesses realised that they had left it too late to plan adequately, leaving them to make quick decisions which could have had a costly impact on their business.
+While the December end to the PSTN is not set-in stone and we have no idea how the events of 2020 will impact the migration plan, we can almost be certain that there will be an impact and it will involve an extension to the switch off.
+As such we cannot become complacent and leave it until 2024 or 2025 to start acting.
+In Germany (who switched off their ISDN in 2018) there was a rush as businesses realised that they had left it too late to plan adequately, leaving them to make quick decisions which could have had a costly impact on their business.

-There are many things in a typical office that could be using the PSTN network which will need to be investigated and a migration plan put in place before 2025, these include:
+There are many things in a typical office that could be using the PSTN network which will need to be investigated and a migration plan put in place before 2025.

 You may find that most things in the office are already communicating to their ‘home bases’ over your office local network or Wi-Fi, but if not, then a migration to IP communications will need to be implemented before 2025.
 If you have a legacy in-house PBX that is fully owned by your company, or you are just using a standard telephone line for your business, then you are ideally suited to migrate to an IP based telephony solution, either in-house of hosted in the cloud.

 This will future proof your business and mitigate the impact of the shutdown of the network to zero.

 If you to know more, get in touch